 Come and visit

-If you are wondering whether or not to apply to the Royal Conservatoire, why not come for a preliminary visit?
+If you are wondering whether or not to apply to RCS, why not come for a preliminary visit?
 We encourage all applicants to come and look round and talk to staff and students in order to see if you feel it is the right place for you.
-You may also want to check that we have sufficient facilities in place to study here, or discuss your needs so that we can offer you maximum support.
-Just contact Jane Balmforth on +44 (0) 141 2708 282 or e-mail firstname.lastname@example.org to arrange a visit, or request a copy of our booklet, Information for Students with Disabilities, which describes our provision and facilities for disabled students.
+You may also want to check that we have sufficient facilities in place to study here or discuss your needs so that we can offer you maximum support.
+Just contact Derek Powell, RCS Disability Advisor on e-mail firstname.lastname@example.org to arrange a visit.

 Is support available for my audition or interview?

-Yes, if there are adjustments that would be helpful for you at audition or interview, or there are things that you would like the panel to be aware of e.g. more time to process questions and prepare answers, please contact Dr Jane Balmforth on email@example.com
+Yes, if there are adjustments that would be helpful for you at audition or interview, or there are things that you would like the panel to be aware of e.g. more time to process questions and prepare answers, please contact Derek Powell on email@example.com.

-What happens when I start my studies at the Royal Conservatoire?
+What happens when I start my studies at the Royal Conservatoire of Scotland?

-When you start your studies at the Royal Conservatoireour Counsellor & Disability Adviser will contact you in the first term and arrange a meeting with your Head of Department/Programme Leader to discuss how we can best support you.
+When you start your studies at the Royal Conservatoire our Disability Advisor will contact you in the first term and arrange a meeting to discuss how we can best support you.
 A Learning Agreement stating the support you will receive will then be drawn up and signed.
 If you are dyslexic, you will need an up-to-date assessment don’t worry if you don’t have one as we can arrange for an assessment here at the Conservatoire.
-If you have a medical condition you will need a letter from your GP.
+If you have a medical condition, you will need a letter from your GP.

 I think I’m dyslexic but not sure

 If you have always wondered if you might be dyslexic, but have never been assessed, we can arrange for you to have an assessment with an Educational Psychologist.
-Jane Balmforth,firstname.lastname@example.org, our Counsellor &Disability Adviser will be able to arrange this for you.
-Jane can also assist with completing applications to your funding body (e.g. SAAS, Student Finance England, Wales or NI) for Disabled Students’ Allowance (DSA).
+Derek Powell, RCS Disability Adviser will be able to arrange this for you.
+Email firstname.lastname@example.org.
+Derek can also assist with completing applications to your funding body (e.g. SAAS, Student Finance England, Wales or NI) for Disabled Students’ Allowance (DSA).

 What about accessibility?

-The Royal Conservatoire has level access on the ground floor and a lift suitable for a wheelchair serves all floors.
+The Royal Conservatoire of Scotland has level access on the ground floor and a lift suitable for a wheelchair serves all floors.
 The lecture theatres and auditoria have induction loops and vibrating pager fire alarms are available.
 The software packages Texthelp Read & Write and Inspiration have been installed in the Student IT Suite.
-For more details on facilities, ask Jane Balmforth for a copy of the booklet Information for Students with Disabilities, or click on the link at the top of this page.
+For more details on facilities, click on the link to see Information for Students with Disabilities.